etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 access the following checks are performed:

   * The user must have access to a window/tab which displays the entity.
 See the  AD_Window_Access  table.
-  * The organisation of the business object must be in the list of writable organisations of that user.
-Writable organisations are organisations directly linked to the role of the user.
+  * The organization of the business object must be in the list of writable organizations of that user.
+Writable organizations are organizations directly linked to the role of the user.
   * The client of the business object must be in the list of writable clients of that user.

-If any of the above checks fails then a _SecurityException_ is thrown.
+If any of the above checks fails, then a _SecurityException_ is thrown.

 ###  Read Access

-A user can only view information from his/her own clients and accessible organisations.
+A user can only view information from their own clients and accessible organizations.
 This is ensured by the DAL by automatically adding filter criteria in the OBCriteria object.

 Read access is checked for both direct read access and derived read access.
 Direct read access allows a user to see all the information of a certain entity.
-With derived read access only the active property, audit info and the id and identifier may be read by a user.
+With derived read access only the active property, audit info and the ID and identifier may be read by a user.

 Direct read access is based on the window access tables, i.e. a user can read all the information of a certain entity if the user has access to a window